Necati Zontul

 In contrast a UNHCR official told reporters:

 "One does not have to be a doctor to see that these people were beaten."

 After international pressure, six men were tried (Flourakis, Lefakis, Moumtzis and Valirakis, Vaddakis and Dandoulakis) and five were found guilty in 2001.
 Subsequently, three of them were acquitted and the sentences of the other two, Dandoulakis and Vaddakis, who were specifically linked to the allegation of rape, were dramatically reduced to fines.
 It is understood that they remain in uniform, but the Greek Government has persistently refused to deny or admit this.
 The Athens News reported the 2004 case in sensational terms:

 "This is the first time officers in Greece are charged with torture and abuse of authority based on article 137A of the Greek criminal code.
 If convicted, they face from three years up to life in prison.

-More than 100 asylum seekers reported having suffered beatings and other inhuman and degrading treatment at a makeshift detention centre in Hania, Crete in May 2001.
+More than 100 asylum seekers reported having suffered beatings and other inhuman and degrading treatment at a makeshift detention center in Hania, Crete in May 2001.
 They were part of a group of 119 men, 20 women, and 25 children from Iraq, Iran, Ethiopia, Afghanistan and Pakistan."

 They also provided a list of victims who were hospitalised or seriously traumatised: